How to Keep Clothes from Color Fading

 Start Inside Out

-Washers and dryers can be rough on clothes.
+Washers and dryers can be rough on clothes and laundry colors.
 When you turn your clothing inside out, you’re protecting the outside of your garments from friction that happens when they spin together with other items in the washer.
-If you don’t already, you may want to take the extra step of sorting your clothes by color to help prevent color bleeding, too.
+If you don’t already, you may want to take the extra step of sorting your clothes by color to help prevent laundry color bleeding, too.

 Wash on Cold

 This is one of the exceptions to the rule of the care label.
 If your care label says you should wash on warm, beware that warm water can release color.
-For color fade protection, washing on cold water is your best bet.
+For laundry color fade protection, washing in cold water is your best bet.

 Use Fabric Softener

 Fabric softener, sometimes called “fabric conditioner,” can be a great addition to your laundry day routine.
 In addition to the softness most people associate with this type of product, some fabric softeners like Snuggle® SuperCare™️ liquid fabric softener actually help keep clothes looking newer, longer versus the leading liquid value detergent alone.
 Its formula is also designed to help prevent wear and tear and color fade.
 For additional protection, you can level up your laundry lineup with the scent boosters from the same product line for protection from color bleeding and color fading.

 Wash on Gentle

 Even with the clothes turned inside out and set to a cold-water wash, it doesn’t hurt to add the extra layer of care by washing your clothes on a gentle cycle to keep clothes from fading.